petrroll/mff-stuff/umela_inteligence_2/notes.md

     - for greedy agent it's identical to q-learning
     - for exploring agents:
         - Q learning pays no attention to current policy, can learn well even with bad/random exploration policy
-        - SARSA uses current policy to in the estimate of Q (follows it to get the quadrouple, s, a,  s', a') in terms of what would actually happen instead of what we would prefer to happen (SARSA)
+        - SARSA uses current policy to in the estimate of Q (follows it to get the quadrouple, s, a,  s', a') in terms of what would actually happen instead of what we would prefer to happen (Q learning)

 - both SARSA and Q-learning slower than ADP agent, local updates don't force consistency
 - both converge to optimal policy given enough time